 While I was going through a divorce several years ago, life felt like a rollercoaster for awhile.
-At the beginning, when you are newly separated, most days seem like the sky is falling.
-Between worrying about the kids, attorney’s fees, financial concerns, feeling alone and very lonely, and walking on eggshells in between terrible fights with the ex, it was hard to believe you’re going to be OK.
+At the beginning, when I was first separated, most days seemed like the sky was falling.
+Between my young kids, attorney’s fees, financial concerns, feeling alone and very lonely, and walking on eggshells in between terrible fights with the ex, it was hard to believe I was going to be OK.

 But one thing I regret while divorcing was all the time I spent worrying and getting myself worked up over little stuff.
 I wish someone would have taken the time to look me in the eyes and say:

 A friend of mine forwarded me the article, “The Subtle Art of Not Giving a Fuck,” by author and blogger, Mark Manson.
 I loved it so much, I am now reading his book of the same title.
 Here are some takeaways:

 Not giving a f*** about something doesn’t mean you’re not a caring person.